Counting voids and filaments: Betti Curves as a Powerful Probe for Cosmology: Numerical modeling for Betti curve

 \section{Numerical modeling for Betti curve}

 In Section~\ref{sec:sensitivity}, we established that the Betti curves are sensitive to some cosmological parameters.
-To enable efficient cosmological parameter inference, we require a model for Betti curves that serves as the input for the likelihood in Bayesian inference, mapping the cosmological parameters to the corresponding Betti curves.
-However, constructing an analytical model for Betti curves from first principle is theoretically challenging due to the complexity of the filtration process.
+To enable efficient cosmological parameter inference, we require a forward model that maps cosmological parameters to Betti curves and can be evaluated efficiently within a likelihood framework.
+However, constructing such a model from first principles is currently infeasible because the filtration process is highly nonlinear and depends on the full geometric and topological evolution of the density field.
 From a computational perspective, Bayesian inference for cosmological constraints involves exploring a high-dimensional parameter space and evaluating the likelihood millions of times.
 Running new simulations at each evaluation step to compute Betti curves is computationally infeasible.
-To address this challenge, we develop an emulator, a numerical model that can rapidly and accurately predict Betti curves for a given cosmology during parameter exploration.
-In this section, we describe the construction of the data vector and the development of the emulator, focusing on optimizing its efficiency and accuracy.
+For these reasons, we adopt an emulator approach.
+The emulator serves as a data-driven surrogate model that interpolates the mapping between cosmological parameters and Betti curves using a finite set of simulations.
+In the absence of a first-principles analytic model, the emulator is not merely a convenience but a practical necessity for enabling cosmological inference with topological statistics.
+In this section, we describe the construction of the data vector and the development of the emulator, focusing on achieving both predictive accuracy and statistical robustness.